 Technically R is an expression language with a very simple syntax.
 It is case sensitive as are most UNIX based packages, so A and a are different symbols and would refer to different variables.
 The set of symbols which can be used in R names depends on the operating system and country within which R is being run (technically on the locale in use).
 Normally all alphanumeric symbols are allowed1 (and in some countries this includes accented letters) plus '.' and '', with the restriction that a name must start with '.' or a letter, and if it starts with '.' the second character must not be a digit.
-Names are currently effectively unlimited, but were limited to 256 bytes prior to R 2.13.0
+Names are effectively unlimited in length.

 Elementary commands consist of either expressions or assignments.
 If an expression is given as a command, it is evaluated, printed (unless specifically made invisible), and the value is lost.
+An assignment also evaluates an expression and passes the value to a variable but the result is not automatically printed.